uglyog/webmachine-rust/README.md

 - No easy mechanism for handling sub-paths in a resource.
 - Does not work with keep alive enabled (does not manage the Hyper thread pool).
 - Dynamically determining the methods allowed on the resource.
+- Compiled against Hyper with all features turned off (no HTTPS).

 ## Getting started